Joe-Rstats/Books/README.md

 - [Answering questions with Data](https://crumplab.github.io/statistics/) :star: - Doesn't even get to OLS, but what it does go over, it does well.
 - [Regression Models for Data science in R](https://leanpub.com/regmods/read#leanpub-auto-poisson-regression):star:
 - [Data Science Specialization Course notes](http://sux13.github.io/DataScienceSpCourseNotes/) - :star:
+- [Statistical Inference for data science](https://leanpub.com/LittleInferenceBook/read) - Very basic, but what it describes, it describes it well.
+Doesnt even do OLS. :star:

 - [Practical Regression and Anova using R](https://people.bath.ac.uk/jjf23/book/pra.pdf) - Old but seems like it would still be useful.
 - [Quantitative Research Methods for Political Science, Public Policy and Public Administration: 4th Edition With Applications in R](https://bookdown.org/ripberjt/qrmbook/)